Classification of Rigid Irregular $G_2$-Connections: Introduction

-Conversely, the above list exhausts all possible formal types of irreducible rigid irregular $G_2$-connections on open subsets of $\PP^1$ with slopes at most $1$. \end{thm} This provides a complete classification of irreducible rigid connections with differential Galois group $G_2$, in particular providing the aforementioned non-hypergeometric examples of such systems.
-We will discuss which systems arise as pullbacks in the final section after proving the main theorem. \textbf{Acknowledgements.} The author would like to thank Michael Dettweiler for his support during the writing of this article and Stefan Reiter for various fruitful conversations concerning systems of type $G_2$.
+\textbf{Acknowledgements.} The author would like to thank Michael Dettweiler for his support during the writing of this article and Stefan Reiter for various fruitful conversations concerning systems of type $G_2$.
+The author was supported by the SPP 1489 during the writing of this article.